academicdave/Syllabi/DigitalLiteracy/Fall 2013/Course Description.md

 **Digital Writing** (40%): You will be doing a great deal of writing in this class.
 Most of this will take the form of writing for your own individual website, building a semester long project.
 This will serve as the focus of much of the class as you learn to master writing online, including how to filter, connect, and engage readers.
 These assignments will vary both in terms of lenght and content, but expect to work on this every week.
 (Expect to spend 1-2 hours a week on this.)

-**Reflection Essays** (10%) You will be asked to write several short pieces throughout the semester reflecting on your engagment with the digital tools and spaces we expirement with in class.
+**Reflection Essays** (10%) You will be asked to write several short pieces throughout the semester reflecting on your engagment with the digital tools and spaces we experiment with in class.
 (Expect to spend 4-6 hours over the course of the semester on these.)

 **Digital Media** (10%): Throughout the course we will be experimenting with multiple digital platforms.
 (Expect to spend approximately 1 hour a week on this.)